gregpalmr/alluxio-trino-edge-cache/README.md

 Since we are using MinIO as our persistent object store, configure a Trino catalog to point to Minio using the commands:

 ```
-cat <<EOF > config-files/trino/catalog/minio.properties
+cat <<EOF > config-files/trino/catalog/hive.properties
 #
-# FILE: minio.properties
+# FILE: hive.properties
 #
 # DESC: This is the Trino catalog config file for the MinIO S3 store.
-#       It should be placed in: /etc/trino/catalog/minio.properties
+#       It should be placed in: /etc/trino/catalog/hive.properties
 #
 connector.name=hive
 hive.s3-file-system-type=HADOOP_DEFAULT